troius/rgus-base/README.md

 # rgus-base

-The R.Gus System Monitoring Toolkit
+This package contains the base packages of the R.Gus System Monitoring Toolkit.